Redeem Now Ends in:

 • Example: Start on C. Count up seven notes (also known as semitones or half-steps) C → C♯ → D → D♯ → E → F → F♯ → G. You arrive at G. The distance from C to G is a Perfect Fifth.

-• This interval is called a Perfect Fifth, the most harmonic interval in Western music.
+• This interval is called a Perfect Fifth, the most harmonic interval aside from octaves in Western music.

 • A Cornerstone of Music: The Perfect Fifth isn't just a pleasant sound; it's a fundamental building block for chords, scales, and compelling melodies across genres.
 It provides a sense of stability and strong harmonic pull.